andventuree/GuessingGame/README.md

-Guessing Game
+Guessing Game - A simple web app created to practice and apply learnings.

-A simple web app created to practice and apply learnings.
+Technologies used:
 HTML, CSS, JS
 jQuery
 Bootstrap